hollymargaret/hologirl_99/docs/project-overview.md

 # Project Overview

 The Serpentina Arts community's goal is to give under-represented **Latinx Artists** a platform to exhibit their artwork.
 My Writing with Digital Technology class took on the task of writing artist bios for any Serpentina Arts member who wanted one.

+## Project Steps
 Over the course of the fall semester 2021 our Writing with Digital Technology class worked in pairs (or individually) to:

 1. Schedule the initial interview meeting
 2. Develop interview questions and an interview plan